ycbrian/Forkify-Project/README.md

 # Forkify-Project

-This project is from the complete Javascript course.You can search dishes and recipes.
+Forkity is a project from the complete Javascript course.
+You can search dishes and recipes.
 Giving it a like to add your favorite dishes into shopping list.
 This project is based on the modern JavaScript features, such as Webpack, Babel, AJAX and structured in MVC.